 Calibre of People: The Company relies and high quality employees to perform its functions.
 It aims to create an environment where employees are empowered to the full extent of their abilities.
-The appetite for losses to the value of the Company's collective competencies, knowledge and skills is low.

 Conduct of People: The Company expects employees to conduct themselves with a high degree of integrity, to strive for excellence in the work they perform and the outcomes they achieve, and to promote the clients interest.
-The appetite for behaviours which do not meet these standards is low.
 The Company takes very seriously any breaches of its Code of Conduct.